-We immediately investigated the matter, confirmed the unknown code was removed, changed passwords, retained national data security experts, and continue to implement appropriate measures to further improve the security of our systems and practices.
-We are working with a leading national data security firm to aid in our investigation and response and will report this Incident to relevant state authorities, as required.
+We immediately investigated the matter and continue to implement appropriate measures to further improve the security of our systems and practices.
+We are working with a leading data security firm to aid in our investigation and response and will report this Incident to relevant state authorities, as required.
 We also implemented additional security protocols designed to protect our systems and personal information.